LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 line 966: "more useful C" -- missing "than"

 line 982: don't think these percentages deserve 3 significant figures
+  TODO: "deserve"?
+  ⟶ We include the hundreths place to highlight in particular that Transient first and last blame are not exactly the same.
+    If this information isn't useful, we can use just the tenths place.

 line 1304: "Problem is" -- missing "The".
 Also, no need to italicise the next sentence... it is really not that deep or surprising.